ravelantunes a year ago

 Everybody and their brother had an opinion about what I "should" do with my newfound wealth, but having that "Don't let the world tell you what you want" refrain in my head kept me from blowing it on a bunch of stuff that wouldn't have made me any happier.

-cloche 3 months ago
+cloche a year ago

 https://thetaoofwealth.wordpress.com/2013/02/17/harry-browne...